icecube/icetray-public/cmake/resources/docs/i3test.rst

    :c:macro:`ENSURE_DISTANCE` verifies that left-value is within distance of right-value.
 If it is not, it throws a test failure.
+If the optional comment is specified, the failure will come with that message.

+.. c:macro:: ENSURE_EPSILON

+   :c:macro:`ENSURE_EPSILON` verifies that left-value is within a relative tolerance of right-value where the relative tolerance is calculated as :math:`max(epsilon, max(left,right)*epsilon)`.
+   For values close to zero epsilon will act like an absolute tolerance.
-If the optional comment is specified, the failure will come withthat message.
+   If it is not, it throws a test failure.
+If the optional comment is specified, the failure will come with that message.

 .. c:macro:: FAIL